m0ru/bak/04_solution.md

 All actions are declared in the `actionHierarchy`-object in `action.js`.
 From that two objects are generated:

 - `actionTypes`, which contains string-constants (e.g. `actionTypes.drafts.change.title === 'drafts.change.title'`)
-- `actionCreators`, which houses the action creators.
-For the sake of injecting them with ng-redux, they are organized with `__` as separator (e.g.
+- `actionCreators`, which contains the action creators.
+For the sake of injecting them with ng-redux, they are organized with `__` as separator (e.g. `actionCreators.drafts__change__title('some title')`
-- `actionCreators.drafts__change__title('some title')`

-The easiest way to create actions without side-effects is to just place an `myAction: INJ_DEFAULT`.
-This results in an action-creator that just dispatches all function-arguments as payload, i.e.
+The easiest way to create actions without side-effects is to set it to `INJ_DEFAULT` (instead of specifying a action-creator function) in the `actionHierarchy`.
+The bootstrapping process will see this constant and _generate_ a corresponding action-creator in `actionCreators` (instead of just copying the reference to aforementioned function).
+This `INJ_DEFAULT`-action-creator just dispatches all function-arguments as payload.
+E.g. `actionHierarchy.myAction = INJ_DEFAULT` leads to
-`actionCreators.myAction = argument => ({type: 'myAction', payload: argument})`
+`actionCreators.myAction = argument => ({type: 'myAction', payload: argument})` being generated.

 Actions and their creators should always describe **high-level user stories/interactions** like